-In contrast to existing studies that sample contrastive pairs based on user-item purchase history or user-item similarity, we aim to make the user embedding closer to items that exhibit a positive diversification effect when added to the user portfolio.
+Unlike conventional recommender systems that sample contrastive pairs based on user purchase history or user-item similarity, we take into account the portfolio diversification effect.
+In other words, while performing positive and negative sampling based on user-item interactions, we are motivated by MVECF \cite{chung2023mean} to reflect rankings according to mean-variance when sampling items.
 Consider user $u$ bought item $v$ at time $t$.
-At this interaction point, the set of items in a batch is referred to as $V_{t}$.
-The user's current portfolio $PO_{u,t}$ consists of items that the user has purchased up to time $t$, representing a collection of various stocks.
+At this interaction point, a user's current portfolio $PO_{u,t}$ consists of items that the user holds at $t$, representing a collection of various stocks.